Skip to main content

 Find answers to common questions

-Yes!
-First convert to seconds (divide by 1,000), then: to minutes, divide seconds by 60; to hours, divide seconds by 3,600.
-Example: 300,000ms → 300s → 5 minutes.
-Or directly: milliseconds ÷ 60,000 = minutes, milliseconds ÷ 3,600,000 = hours.
+Yes.
+First convert to seconds (divide by 1,000), then divide by 60 to get minutes, or by 3,600 to get hours.
+You can also go directly: milliseconds ÷ 60,000 = minutes, milliseconds ÷ 3,600,000 = hours.
+For example, 300,000 ms ÷ 60,000 = 5 minutes.

 Still have questions?
 Feel free to leave a comment below and we'll help you out!